Call Us

 Should you plan ahead?

 “It can be helpful to prepare and plan what you may do with your extra time and energy.
-Early distraction for those who find it hard can be very helpful.
-Reconnect with your own goals and what you would like to achieve.
+Early distraction for people who find it hard can be very helpful.
+Reconnect with your own goals and what you'd like to achieve.
 You may not know what this is, so some exploration may be needed to try out new things.
-Equally for those with established careers, some find it an opportunity to go for that promotion they always wanted, or to get involved in more projects, as there are less things competing for their time.
+Equally, for people with established careers, some find it an opportunity to go for that promotion they always wanted, or to get involved in more projects, as there are less things competing for their time.
 Or perhaps plan that big holiday outside of school holidays and go to somewhere new.
-Some people will need an adjustment period too though – and that is okay – it is quite normal to feel waves of grief with sadness and tears, it is an emotional state that just needs some processing time.”
+Some people will need an adjustment period too though – and that's OK – it's quite normal to feel waves of grief with sadness and tears.
+It's an emotional state that just needs some processing time.”

 ENDS